Catherine22/Frontend-Development/README.md

 ### Storybook

 A tool to manage your UI components, make it easier to share components between web apps.
-You can stuff all your components in a storybook project and publish each of them to npm (or, if you prefer verdaccio).
+You can stuff all your components in a storybook project and publish each of them to npm.
+Use verdaccio if you need a private npm repository.
 [vue-storybook]

 ### Verdaccio